 These tests provide information about whether the fetus has a genetic condition and are done on cells obtained through amniocentesis, chorionic villus sampling, or rarely, fetal blood sampling.
 The cells can be analyzed using different techniques.

 Important Names and Numbers

 State Required Testing: HIV is required.

-Ultrasounds: Ultrasounds are done in our Kissimmee, Orlando, and Ocoee office.
+Ultrasounds: Ultrasounds are done in all our locations.

-Pre-Registering with Your Hospital: Pre-register at Florida Hospital Celebration by calling or going to the hospital.
+Pre-Registering with Your Hospital: Pre-register at Advent Health Celebration by going to: